Skip to main content

 AllergenDescription

-DairyMilk and milk products
+DAIRYMilk and milk products

-EggEggs and egg products
+EGGEggs and egg products

-ShellfishShrimp, crab, lobster, etc.
+SHELLFISHShrimp, crab, lobster, etc.

-TreeNutAlmonds, walnuts, cashews, etc.
+TREE_NUTAlmonds, walnuts, cashews, etc.

-PeanutPeanuts and peanut products
+PEANUTPeanuts and peanut products

-SesameSesame seeds and sesame oil
+SESAMESesame seeds and sesame oil

 Allergen exclusion is critical for guest safety.
 Our system flags allergens with a confidence score.
 Always display appropriate warnings and encourage guests to verify with restaurant staff.